Vigil2/vigil2.github.io/about.md

   - Type 1) "I need some care for my child"
     - They care about their children (acting out of the hope that their children will grow up well) -> Parents themselves are satisfied.

-  -Type 2) "I don't care about the child.
+  - Type 2) "I don't care about the child.
 The child will grow up alone."
 (It's just a difference from Type 1.
     - They don't care about their children.
 (As expected, they act out of the hope that their children will grow up well) -> Parents themselves are satisfied.

 <br>